teisdbr/winlibrs-docs-test/index.md

   - #### The master list of all Louisiana Revisec Statute (LRS) Codes that the LIBRS Program currently accepts, as well as information about expired LRS Codes.
   - #### Links are available for vendors and agencies to download a JSON list of the current Master LIBRS LRS List for ingestion into their RMS.

-- ### <a href="./mandatories">LIBRS/NIBRS Mandatories</a>
-  - #### Groupings of multiple LIBRS Data Elements and their required values when certain Data Elements are present with particular NIBRS Submissions.

 ___